 A. Introduce Children to Sikh History and Culture

 Before visiting the Gurdwaras, spend time educating your children about Sikh history, the Gurus, and the significance of each Gurdwara.
-There are several child-friendly books, videos, and interactive apps that introduce kids to Sikhism in an engaging and age-appropriate way.
+Several child-friendly books, videos, and interactive apps introduce kids to Sikhism in an engaging and age-appropriate way.
 By learning about the significance of the places they will visit, children will be more interested and connected to the journey.

 B. Involve Children in Seva